 Twoeyes believes that the most successful exits occur when business owners plant the seeds early – maybe even 3 to 5 years ahead of the anticipated succession date or liquidity event – typically a trade sale or a Management Buy Out (MBO).

 Forward-looking owners should seek to strengthen and consolidate current operations, cultivate new profit improvement activities and jump start future growth opportunities for the next set of owners to harvest.

 A sale to a trade buyer is a very common exit strategy for a business owner and allows the owner to withdraw from the business going forward.
-It normally entails the disposal of a company’s shares or assets and even liabilities, in whole or in part.
+It normally entails the disposal of the company’s shares or assets (and even liabilities), in whole or in part.